Bit Store Card

 - Minimum load amount is $15 USD equivalent in cryptocurrency

 The platform does not support holding cryptocurrency on the card itself - all crypto must be converted to fiat before it can be spent.
-The exchange rate source is not explicitly stated, but likely uses market rates plus the 2.5% conversion fee.
+The exchange rate source is not explicitly stated, but likely uses market rates plus the applicable reload fee.

 Geographic Availability